lazyatom/interblah.net/soup/site/about-this-site.markdown

 It might not work, but it's an interesting experiment.
 I wrote a {l introducing-vanilla-rb,blog post} about it, which might be of interest.

+You can learn about how the site actually runs {l "how interblah works",here}

 About me
 -------